CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

   * Other primitive types are optional.
 * Rasterization.
   * `Triangle[t] primitives -> Fragment[m] rasterized`
-  * You may choose to do a tiled rasterization method, which should have lower global memory bandwidth.
-It will also change other parts of the pipeline.
+  * You may choose to do a shared-memory tiled rasterization method, which should have lower global memory bandwidth.
+    It will also change other parts of the pipeline - only try this AFTER you having a working "useful" pipeline, both for sanity and for the sake of comparison.
   * Parallelize over triangles, but now avoid looping over all pixels:
     * When rasterizing a triangle, only scan over the box around the triangle (`getAABBForTriangle`).